teiband/python-plot-utilities/docs/violin_plot.md

             + 2D numpy array: each column contains a set of data
             + higher dimensional numpy array: not allowed
         - dict: each key-value pair is one set of data
+        - list of lists: each sub-list is a data set

         Note that the NaN values in the data are implicitly excluded.